 Log Database size is always a concern.
-If you have been successfully generating web protection reports and notice the reports are now taking much longer to display, or you
+If you have been successfully generating web protection reports and notice the reports are now taking much longer to display, or you begin receiving timeout messages from your web browser, consider disabling some database partitions.

-- In the Forcepoint Security Manager, go to the Web > Settings > Reporting > Log Database page. - 2.
-Locate the Available Partitions section of the page. - 3.
-Mark the check box next to any partitions that are not required for current reporting operations, then click Disable. - 4.
-Click OK, then Save and Deploy to implement the change.

-See Log Database sizing guidance, page 468, for more information about estimating database size.
+- 1) In the Forcepoint Security Manager, go to the Web > Settings > Reporting > Log Database page. - 2) Locate the Available Partitions section of the page. - 3) Mark the check box next to any partitions that are not required for current reporting operations, then click Disable. - Click OK, then Save and Deploy to implement the change.
+See Log Database sizing guidance for more information about estimating database size.